-The Company expects to experience some short to medium term negative impacts from COVID-19; however, the extent of such impacts is currently unquantifiable, but may be significant.
+Global or national health concerns, including the outbreak of pandemic or contagious diseases, such as COVID-19, may adversely affect the Company.
+The Company's business, operations and financial condition could be materially adversely affected by the outbreak of epidemics or pandemics or other health crises.
+The extent of such impacts is currently unquantifiable, but may be significant.
 Such impacts include, with respect to its operations, its suppliers' operations and its customers' operations, forced closures, mandated social distancing, isolation and/or quarantines, impacts of declared states of emergency, increased government regulation, public health emergency and similar declarations and could include other increased government regulations, reduced sales, and potential supply and staff shortages, all of which are expected to negatively impact the business, financial condition and results of operations of the Company and thus may impact the ability of the Company to comply with financial covenants, satisfy its obligations to its lenders and other parties, which may in turn may adversely impact, among other things, the ability the Company to access debt or equity capital on acceptable terms or at all.